Gluten-free Banana Pancakes

 Tips for Making Gluten-free Pancakes:

-Oat Texture-
+Oat Texture

-You can achieve two different textures for your pancakes depending on how you grind your oats.
+You can achieve two different textures for your pancakes depending on how you grind the whole oats.
 If you blend all the ingredients at the same time, including the whole oats, the oats will be coarser and you will have bigger oat pieces in your cakes.
 Alternatively, you can blend the whole oats first, creating oat flour, then add the rest of the ingredients to finish blending together the batter.

 Ripe Bananas